psammia/Patricia/README.md

         -- ========================================
         -- Insert new Sequence
-        -- 1. For each unique Code (Owner), take the BIGGEST LastIndex from input -- 2.
-Extract the prefix from BoxRef (everything before the first dot + the dot) -- 3.
-Only insert if Owner doesn't already exist -- ========================================
+        -- ========================================
         WITH RankedSequences AS (
             SELECT
                 [Code] AS Owner,
-                -- Extract prefix from BoxRef: everything before the first dot, plus the dot -- Example: "RCA.001.123" -> "RCA."
                 LEFT([BoxRef], CHARINDEX('.', [BoxRef])) AS Prefix,
                 [LastIndex],
                 [IsActive],